erik-larsen/emscripten-sdl2-ogles2/README.md

 ### Why OpenGLES2?

-These demos require GPU accelerated graphics which is WebGL in the browser.
-And Emscripten generates WebGL by transpiling OpenGLES 2 code.
+These demos require GPU accelerated graphics.
+For the browser, this means WebGL.
+And the way to get WebGL is to write OpenGLES code for Emscripten to transpile to WebGL.